josephwilk/amrita/README.md

     end

     fact "! negates a checker" do
+      [1, 2, 3, 4] |> !contains 9999

+     # or you can add a space, like this.
+Whatever tickles your fancy.

       [1, 2, 3, 4] |> ! contains 9999

       10 |> ! equal 11